cloudmesh-community/hid-sp18-516/notebook.md

 * 2018/03/11 Tried to test Swagger service running on container, didn't work
 * 2018/03/15 Spent time resolving latex compile errors for Technology abstract, compilation failed
 * 2018/03/16 Worked on Swagger assignment, made changes suggested by Prof.
+* 2018/03/20 fixed the compilation errors of Technology paper
+* 2018/03/26 Worked on testing Swagger service on container, after making some changes it worked.

 # Writing
 * 2018/01/10 Posted formal Bio on Piazza